worldamazing/plan/docs/overview.md

 >
 > This document is a comprehensive blueprint for a new civilization.
 It is a dense and deeply interconnected work.
 To grasp its core logic, focus on these **five foundational pillars** on your first read.
 Understanding these sections will give you the complete "source code" of the new paradigm.
 >
-> 1.  **[Part 1: The Vitals](#part-1-the-vitals)**: This is the **Complete Diagnosis and Foundational Toolkit.** It explains the single, primal bug at the root of our suffering, deconstructs the core myths of our broken civilization, and provides the "First Principles" for the new one. *This entire part is the most important section to master.*
+> 1.  **[Part 1: The Vitals](#part-1-the-vitals)**: This is the **Complete Diagnosis of Civilization 1.0.** It establishes the true goal of structural relief, deconstructs the core myths blocking our progress, and explains the cascading, primal wounds at the root of our collective suffering. *This entire part is the most important section to master.*
 >
+> 2.  **[Part 2: The Framework](#part-1-the-framework)**: This is the **User Manual and Foundational Toolkit.** It provides the "First Principles" for building a new, coherent reality and introduces the Global Partnership (GP)—the practical, decentralized operating system designed to replace our broken structures with universal abundance.
+>
-> 2.  **[The First Coherence (Part 5)](#the-first-coherence-the-revolution-of-the-self)**: This is the **Personal Path Forward.** It explains that the revolution does not begin "out there," but with the courageous, internal work of healing this wound within yourself.
+> 3.  **[The First Coherence (Part 5)](#the-first-coherence-the-revolution-of-the-self)**: This is the **Personal Path Forward.** It explains that the revolution does not begin "out there," but with the courageous, internal work of healing this wound within yourself.
 It is the practical first step.
 >
-> 3.  **[Love: From Unconditional Acceptance to Unconditional Integrity (Part 9)](#love-from-unconditional-acceptance-to-unconditional-integrity)**: This is the **New Relational Physics.** It deconstructs our old, broken model of "love" and replaces it with a new, powerful, and coherent model based on "Fierce Love"—a ruthless, compassionate commitment to shared truth.
+> 4.  **[Love: From Unconditional Acceptance to Unconditional Integrity (Part 9)](#love-from-unconditional-acceptance-to-unconditional-integrity)**: This is the **New Relational Physics.** It deconstructs our old, broken model of "love" and replaces it with a new, powerful, and coherent model based on "Fierce Love"—a ruthless, compassionate commitment to shared truth.
 >
-> 4.  **[Governance: The End of Rulers, The Rise of Structure (Part 6)](#-governance-the-end-of-rulers-the-rise-of-structure)**: This is the **New Political Architecture.** It explains how a healed society can organize itself without rulers or hierarchies, using a decentralized, truth-based system of "Clarity Nodes."
+> 5.  **[Governance: The End of Rulers, The Rise of Structure (Part 6)](#-governance-the-end-of-rulers-the-rise-of-structure)**: This is the **New Political Architecture.** It explains how a healed society can organize itself without rulers or hierarchies, using a decentralized, truth-based system of "Clarity Nodes."
 >
-> 5.  **[Defense & Global Security (Part 7)](#defense--global-security-from-national-rivalry-to-planetary-stewardship)**: This is the **Immune System.** It explains how a coherent civilization defends itself, not through aggression, but through the "Guardian's Mandate" and the ruthless, non-violent quarantine of distortion.
+> 6.  **[Defense & Global Security (Part 7)](#defense--global-security-from-national-rivalry-to-planetary-stewardship)**: This is the **Immune System.** It explains how a coherent civilization defends itself, not through aggression, but through the "Guardian's Mandate" and the ruthless, non-violent quarantine of distortion.
 >
-> Mastering these five sections will give you the complete, interlocking logic of the World Amazing.
-The rest of the document is the detailed, high-resolution exploration of this new, coherent reality.
+> Mastering these sections will give you the complete, interlocking logic of the World Amazing.
+The rest of the document is the detailed, high-resolution exploration of this new reality.

 ---